a2ys/blog/src/content/blog/contributing.md

   - Then add your information with the file name the same as your `author` property set in the blog post in the `src/content/author` directory.
 You can take help from the existing files.
   - Also, don't forget to add your avatar image in the `public/` directory.
 You can use the existing images as a reference.
 You can add any image as your avatar, but make sure it's square and not too large.
   - If you want to add a thumbnail image for your blog post, add it to the `public/` directory and use the file name in the `thumbnail` property of your blog post.
 It is optional but recommended.
+  - Also, you can add your social media links like GitHub, Twitter, LinkedIn, etc., in your author file.
+It is optional but recommended.
+  - An additional request is to add your images in the webp format.
+You can use online tools like [Squoosh](https://squoosh.app/) to convert your images to webp format.
+It will help improve the performance of the website.

   For example, if your author property is `aayush-shukla`, then create a file named `aayush-shukla.md` in the `src/content/author` directory.